Riodejaneir/Induction2025/README.md

 _In the break, I ate my lunch and wandered around the college to see the sophisticated infrastructure of college and for some sightseeing._

+### Academic Portal

 **1:10pm-1:45pm**

 _It was the time of the beginning of the event.
-A senior Student sang two song and it was marvellous._
+A senior Student sang two song and it was marvellous.Senior Student <ins>Ismeet</ins> sir and <ins>Taranpreet</ins> mam told us about the academic portal of GNDEC.
+They told us that our fees will be submitted online through academic portal only.
+Portal shows our exam result.
+It tells important notices related to our batch.It was a nice experience to learn from the seniors <ins>Ishmeet</ins> sir and <ins>Taranpreet</ins> mam._

-### Satya Scholarship Program (1:45pm-2:40pm)
+#### Satya Scholarship Program (1:45pm-2:40pm)

 _A special guest <ins>Mr. Manish</ins> tell us the application process of satya schlorship program .
 He told us that the schlorship is for students who did their 12th from Ludhiana district._

+##### Food role in our daily lives

+**2:40pm-3:40pm**

+_<ins>Dr.Arshdeep Singh</ins> gave us a brief lecture how food plays a pivotal role in shaping our body and mind.
+He told that eat fast fast food in moderation and give us a suggestion of consuming less sugar.He also answers some of our question in a very kind manner._

+###### GitHub

+**3:40pm-4:20pm**

+_Senior told us how to make our account on GitHub and suggested that we make our report on induction program on GitHub platform because GitHub uses a simple language markdown which is quite easy to use and it serves as a beginning step in the life of coding._